ARUP-NGS/BMFtools/README.md

 ####bmftools err
 Calculates error rates by a variety of parameters.
-Additionally, pre-computes the quality score recalibration for the optional dmp/sdmp recalibration step.
+Additionally, pre-computes the quality score recalibration for the optional collapse recalibration step.

 ####bmftools famstats
 Calculates summary statistics related to family size and demultiplexing.